 The next level of designing websites for various devices is turning those websites into functional apps for complete native-like functionality.
 Gone are the days when creating apps required extra knowledge and time.
 Now you can create a great app from a website instantly with tools like Unite and Coherence X.

 Unite is a tool based on WebKit 2 that simply transforms any website into a Mac app on the fly.
 You can see the app in a Mac native window, use shortcuts, enable notifications, save the icon to Dock, and much more.

 Coherence X similarly makes Mac apps out of websites, with lots of the most popular one, from Netflix to Facebook to Twitter, already preset for you to use.
 Each app you create shields your data and acts independently of the browser or any other process on your Mac.
 The engine in the backend is powered by Google Chrome, so you know you can rely on your new app to work perfectly at any time.

 As you can see, learning how to Inspect Element on Mac can bring a variety of benefits, from debugging to building out new ideas across various devices.
 It’s important to remember that you can use a few tools to assist you.
 CleanMyMac X can help clear cache and optimize your Mac.
-RapidWeaver can help you create new websites, whereas Unite and Coherence X can turn those websites into apps.
+Unite and Coherence X can turn websites into apps.

-Best of all, CleanMyMac X, RapidWeaver, Unite, and Coherence X are all available to you absolutely free for seven days through the trial of Setapp, a platform with more than 220 creative Mac apps there to help you build, design, and market any project you can imagine.
+Best of all, CleanMyMac X, Unite, and Coherence X are all available to you absolutely free for seven days through the trial of Setapp, a platform with more than 240 Mac, iOS, and web apps there to help you build, design, and market any project you can imagine.
 Try every Setapp app today at no cost and let your imagination run free.